ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 -----
-I'm assuming you've read through the material in :doc:`getting started <getting_started>` and are working in your :file:`vivarium_examples` package.
+I'm assuming you've read through the material in :doc:`getting started <getting_started>` and are working in your :file:`vivarium/examples` package.
 If not, you should go there first.

 .. todo::
    package setup with __init__ and stuff